-We now study the epidemic size of a cluster initiated by a single infected individual.
 Because some of our developments will also need them, we first recall results on deterministic epidemiological dynamics, then develop new analytical results on the expected early growth and the expected number of infected individuals once a stationary regime has been reached.
-We illustrate with simulations the variability across stochastic trajectories (Fig. 2).
-As observed before (Mercer et al., 2011; Rebuli et al., 2018), the expected growth rate during the early phase of cluster growth is greater than the long-term deterministic expectation, because clusters that do not die out are typically those that initially grow faster.
+We illustrate with simulations the variability across stochastic trajectories (Fig. 1).
+As observed before [10, 11], the expected growth rate during the early phase of cluster growth is greater than the long-term deterministic expectation, because clusters that do not die out are typically those that initially grow faster.
 We show how to account for this phenomenon in the mathematical description of the early phase and of the stationary regime.

 In our stochastic simulations, we assume that the epidemic starts with a single infected individual at time t=0.
-Each infected individual i is assigned an infection age a_i measuring the time since the individual was infected.
-The age of infection determines the infectiousness of an individual through time.
-We decouple the transmission rate $\tau(t)$ into the mean number of secondary infections R and the transmission probability density over time $\mu(t)$.
+Each infected individual i is assigned a time since infection $a_i$ .
+The time since infection determines the infectiousness of an individual through time.
+The term 'time since infection' is also referred to as 'age of infection' in the mathematical literature.
+We decouple the transmission rate $\tau(a)$ into a mean number of secondary infections R and a transmission probability density over time $\mu(a)$ .
 We then have

-$$\tau(t) = R \times \mu(t). \tag{4}$$
+$$\tau(a) = R \times \mu(a). \tag{1}$$

-This equation holds because $\int_0^\infty \mu(t) dt = 1$ (μ is a probability density), so that indeed the average number of secondary infections is given by R. This decoupling allows us, in a relatively simple way, to study different offspring distributions for R, while leaving the transmission density $\mu(t)$ unchanged.
+This equation holds because $\int_0^\infty \mu(a) da = 1$ , so that indeed the average number of secondary infections is given by R. This decoupling allows us, in a relatively simple way, to study different offspring distributions for R, while leaving the transmission density $\mu(a)$ unchanged.

-For illustration, we assume that the distribution of transmission times follows a gamma distribution, but our framework is sufficiently general to account for any distribution.
-In particular, a constant transmission rate would result in an exponential distribution of the transmission times (i.e., the memory-less distribution), which would reduce this general model into an ordinary differential equation (ODE).
+For illustration, we assume that the distribution of transmission times follows a gamma distribution, but any distribution would be possible.
+In particular, a constant transmission rate (uniform distribution) would result in an exponential distribution of the transmission times (i.e., the memory-less distribution), which would reduce this general model into an ordinary differential equation (ODE).

-3.1 Previous results on deterministic dynamics: renewal equation, growth rate and ageof-infection distribution where $\tau(a)$ is the transmission rate of an individual with infection age a.
+2.1 Previous results on deterministic dynamics: renewal equation, growth rate and timesince-infection distribution where $\tau(a)$ is the transmission rate of an individual with time since infection a.
 The first term $\tau(t)$ reflects the new infections by the first infected individual at time t.
 The integral in Eq.
-(5) is the continuous version of the sum over the number of new infections caused by individuals with age of infection a(i(t-a)da), which happens at rate $\tau(a)$.
+(2) is the continuous version of the sum over the number of new infections caused by individuals with time since infection a (term i(t-a)da), which happens at rate $\tau(a)$ .
 Intuitively, one can think about i(t)dt being the incidence at time t, i.e., the number of newly infected individuals in the small time interval [t, t+dt].

 Throughout our analysis, we assume that the fraction of susceptible individuals is sufficiently large compared to the number of individuals infected in the early epidemic that it remains approximately constant.
-The overall rate at which new infections occur at time t, denoted by i(t), in the deterministic regime is described by the following renewal equation (e.g Wallinga and Lipsitch, 2006):
+The overall rate at which new infections occur at time t, denoted by i(t), in the deterministic regime is described by the following renewal equation [12]:

-$$i(t) = \tau(t) + \int_0^t \tau(a)i(t-a)da, \tag{5}$$
+$$i(t) = \tau(t) + \int_0^t \tau(a)i(t-a)da,$$ (2)

-The cumulative number of infected individuals, i.e., the total epidemic size, which we denote by I(t), is then given by with I(0) = 1 (mathematical details are given in Appendix C).
+The cumulative number of infected individuals, i.e., the total epidemic size, which we denote by I(t), is then given by with I(0) = 1 (mathematical details are given in the Supplementary Information (SI), Section S4).
 For simplicity, we do not consider recovery of infected individuals.
-However, individuals will of course stop transmitting when the age of infection is such that the transmission rate $\tau(a)$ becomes very small.
+However, individuals will of course stop transmitting when the time since infection is such that the transmission rate $\tau(a)$ becomes very small.

-$$I(t) = 1 + \int_0^t i(s)ds = 1 + \int_0^t I(t-a)\tau(a)da,$$ (6)
+$$I(t) = 1 + \int_0^t i(s)ds = 1 + \int_0^t I(t-a)\tau(a)da,$$ (3)